Bullying: how it affects autistic children and teenagers

 Here’s what to do if you think your child is bullying others:

-- Make sure your child knows what bullying is.
+- Make sure your autistic child knows what bullying is.
 Help your child understand that calling people names or not including them could be bullying.

 - Identify what’s causing the problem and try to find out why your child is behaving this way.
 You might need to help your child find other ways to behave – for example, asking an adult to help your child join in activities.
 Your child’s class teacher, a specialist support teacher or a psychologist could help you with this.

 - Talk to the school about its approach to bullying.
 Ask what you can do from home to support this approach.
-Call the school regularly to check how your child is behaving and to see what else you can do to help.
+Contact the school regularly to check how your child is behaving and to see what else you can do to help.